sksoumik/img_cls/README.md

 pip install tf-nightly-gpu

 ```

 Train the model

 ```
 python train.py
 ```

 Optional arguments can be passed if the data paths are different.

 ```
 python train.py -train [train images data path] -valid [valid images data path] -pred [test/prediction images data path]
 ```

+This will create a tflite model using MobileNetV2 and save the model in the `static/` directory.